 Displaying learners’ progress to a group is a great way to push competitive types to excel while nudging poor performers to do better.
 Whether it’s individuals, groups or groups of groups, nobody wants to be last and (gentle) group peer pressure acts as an effective motivator.
 Check out Leaderboards features to embrace this gamification training methodology.

 Want to know more about gamifying your training?

 If you’d like to know more about implementing gamification into your training programs, get in touch at firstname.lastname@example.org.
-You can also try EdApp’s Mobile LMS and authoring tool for free (forever) by signing up here or in the box below.
+You can also try EdApp’s Mobile LMS and authoring tool for free (forever) by signing up here.